YanceyA/Danger_Klipper_Docs/docs/MPC.md

 ```

 > [!NOTE]
-> If the [extruder] sections are located in a cfg file other than printer.cfg the SAVE_CONFIG command may not be able to write the calibration parameters and klippy will provide an error.
+> If the [extruder] section is located in a cfg file other than printer.cfg the SAVE_CONFIG command may not be able to write the calibration parameters and klippy will provide an error.

 The calibrated parameters are not suitable for pre-configuration or are not explicitly determinable.
 Advanced users could tweak these post calibration based on the following guidance: Slightly increasing these values will increase the temperature where MPC settles and slightly decreasing them will decrease the settling temperature.